no-day/fp-ts-graph/README.md

 import * as graph from "@no-day/fp-ts-graph";
 import * as option from "fp-ts/Option";
 import { flow, pipe } from "fp-ts/function";

-import { myGraph } from "./build-graph";
+// We import our graph from the previous section import { myGraph } from "./build-graph";

 pipe(